Skip to content

 Types of Gift Funds

-A current-use gift is a donation that may be spent immediately and fully toward its intended purpose.
-Annual Fund contributions are current-use gifts.
+A current-use gift, such as an Annual Fund contribution, is a donation that may be spent immediately and fully toward its intended purpose.

-An endowed gift creates a new fund in Harvard’s endowment, a dedicated and permanent source of funding made up of more than 14,000 individual funds invested as a single entity.
-Each year, a portion of the endowment is paid out as a distribution to support the school’s needs, while any appreciation in excess is retained so the endowment can grow and support future generations.
+An endowed gift creates a new fund in Harvard’s endowment, a dedicated, permanent source of funding comprising more than 14,000 individual funds invested as a single entity.
+Each year, a portion of the endowment is distributed to support the school’s needs, while any appreciation in excess is retained, allowing the endowment to grow and support future generations.
 The endowment provides the financial foundation for the Law School and the University.
 Learn more about Harvard’s endowment here and giving opportunities here.